 As enterprises grow, a need for someone to centralize and have specialized expertise in information protection also grows.
-This leads to the need for at least a director level position associated with the functions of a CISO.
+This leads to the need for at least a director level position associated with the functions of a IP Lead.
 In rare cases where little information technology is used and when the enterprise is privately held, this can be delayed.

 Place the IP Lead within the office of the CSO or chief counsel.

 It is often feasible to have the IP Lead within another department, such as the legal department or working from within HR for a mid-sized enterprise.
 In some sense this is better than working within the CIO's arena or for the CFO because the IP Lead is one of the enterprises checks and balances to assure that the shareholder value is protected regardless of the position and decisions of the CIO or CFO.
 After some size is reached, this function can no longer operate effectively within such an arena unless the top management team gets along very well because power struggles will create problems in getting the IP Lead's function done.